scikit-beam/scikit-beam/doc/development/docguide.rst

 Sphinx extensions
 -----------------

-Astropy-helpers includes a number of sphinx extensions that are used in Astropy and its affiliated packages to facilitate easily documenting code in a homogeneous and readable way.
+Scikit-beam-helpers includes a number of sphinx extensions that are used in Scikit-beam and its affiliated packages to facilitate easily documenting code in a homogeneous and readable way.

 .. note::

-  These extensions are also included with Astropy itself in v0.4 and below, to facilitate backwards-compatibility for existing affiliated packages.
-The versions actually in astropy will not receive further updates, however, and will likely be removed in a future version.
-So we strongly recommend using the astropy-helper versions instead.
+  These extensions are also included with Scikit-beam itself in v0.4 and below, to facilitate backwards-compatibility for existing affiliated packages.
+The versions actually in scikit-beam will not receive further updates, however, and will likely be removed in a future version.
+So we strongly recommend using the scikit-beam-helper versions instead.

 automodapi Extension
 ^^^^^^^^^^^^^^^^^^^^

-.. automodule:: astropy_helpers.sphinx.ext.automodapi
+.. automodule:: scikit-beam_helpers.sphinx.ext.automodapi

 automodsumm Extension
 ^^^^^^^^^^^^^^^^^^^^^

-.. automodule:: astropy_helpers.sphinx.ext.automodsumm
+.. automodule:: scikit-beam_helpers.sphinx.ext.automodsumm

 edit_on_github Extension
 ^^^^^^^^^^^^^^^^^^^^^^^^

-.. automodule:: astropy_helpers.sphinx.ext.edit_on_github
+.. automodule:: scikit-beam_helpers.sphinx.ext.edit_on_github

 numpydoc Extension